daulathussain/ERC20-Advance-Token-Creator-Starter-File/README.md

-# Deploy Your Own ERC20 Token in Minutes
+# Deploy Create Your ERC20 Advance Token in Minutes

-Build & Deploy Your Own ERC20 Token in Minutes | Ethereum, BNB, Polygon, Base + Testnets
+Build & Deploy Create Your ERC20 Advance Token in Minutes | Ethereum, BNB, Polygon, Base + Testnets

 Launch your custom ERC20 token effortlessly across multiple blockchains including Ethereum, Binance Smart Chain (BNB), Polygon, Base, and testnets.
 In this step-by-step tutorial, you'll learn how to write a secure ERC20 smart contract using Solidity and deploy it using a modern Next.js frontend.
 Whether you're creating a token for a dApp, community, or testing purposes, this guide walks you through everything—from coding and compiling your contract to deploying it on your chosen network.
 No prior blockchain experience required—perfect for beginners and pros alike.